rickellis/BlogFu/README.md

 $B->uriExists()
 ```

 Returns true/false if the URI contains at least one segments.
 Note that this function doesn't do any validation.
-It just looks for the presense of a URI segment.
+It just looks for the presence of a URI segment.
 In the example code we use this to determine whether to show the table of contents or render an actual blog post request.

 ---